DeadCoSol/deadcaster-web/README.md

       1. Set the environment variable `NEXT_PUBLIC_USE_EMULATOR` to `true` in `.env.development`.
 This will make the app use the emulators instead of the cloud backend.

-      1. At this point, you can run the following command to have a fully functional Twitter clone running locally:
+      1. At this point, you can run the following command to have a fully functional DeadCaster running locally:

          ```bash
          npm run dev:emulators